Engineering notesView as Markdown ↗

 How does an agent orient?

 The first call on a fresh session is get_session_context.
-Beyond confirming the tenant and persona, it returns a tool_map: every tool the persona can use, grouped by category (clients, contractors, invoices, jobs, proposals, …), each with a one-line summary.
-That is the floor-plan — enough to know where a capability lives before narrowing.
+Beyond confirming the tenant and persona, it returns tool_categories — the persona's categories (clients, contractors, invoices, jobs, proposals, …) with a tool count against each.
+That is the floor-plan: enough to know where a capability lives, and roughly how deep it goes, before narrowing.

 The authoritative flat list stays available as mcp_health.tool_names.
-The map is for orientation; the flat list is the source of truth.
+Categories are for orientation; the verbose map is for inventory; the flat list is the source of truth.

 How does an agent find a specific tool?